-These current standards must be adjusted to implement the General Plan Update, particularly the proposed Mixed Use High designation which allows up to 100 units per acre.
-The City's current development standards, such as setbacks and parking requirements, will be revised as part of the comprehensive update to the Zoning Code to reflect the General Plan Update's proposals and facilitate development at the allowable densities.
-The City's height limit of 56 feet was established by a voter-initiated ballot in 1990.
+These current standards must be adjusted in order-to implement the General Plan Uupdate, especially to accommodate particularly the proposed Mixed Use High designation which allows up to 100 units per acre. -The City's current development standards, such as setbacks and parking requirements, will be revised as part of the comprehensive update to the Zoning Code to reflect the General Plan Update's proposals and facilitate development at the allowable densities.
+The City's height limit of 56 feet was established by a voter-initiated ballot in 20XX1990.
 This height limit may present a constraint to achieving the highest allowable density.